projectcalico/calico/RELEASING.md

 1. Push the tag.
 1. Create a GitHub release on the Calico repo, upload the release file (calico_node/release-<VERSION>.tgz), and post the updated release notes (see above for details).
+1. Run `make update_canonical_urls OLD=vX.Y NEW=vX.Y` to switch the canonical URLs to the latest release version number.
+Pass in the number of the previous release via `OLD` and the number of the current latest release via `NEW`.
+Example: `make update_canonical_urls OLD=v3.0 NEW=v3.1`, where `3.0` was the previous latest and `3.1` is the new latest release.
+1. Test the changes locally by running `htmlproofer` then open a pull request, make sure it passes CI and get it reviewed.
+    NOTE: You may experience `htmlproofer` errors at this stage if a page was deleted or renamed in the `master` directory.
+Such errors can also occur if a page was deleted or renamed in the latest release and the `master` directories but the canonical links were not updated according to the instructions in CONTRIBUTING_DOCS.md.
+Modify the `canonical_url` metadata of the pages that error out so that they point to valid locations.
+If the page was deleted, adjust the version number of the canonical URLs to the final copy of the page.
+If the page was renamed, update the canonical URLs to the new path.

 ### Performing a "patch" release
 Patch releases shouldn't include any new functionality, just bug fixes (expect during pre-release testing).